AliceWonderland/giphy-meme/README.md

 # Giphy Meme Generator

-A Desktop App Built in React To Create Custom Memes.
+A Desktop App built in React to Create Custom Memes.
 Search GIPHY for gifs of your choice, add custom text, and save your gif to share!

 <br/>